RMITLibrary/easy_cite/markdown/vancouver.md

 - Once you have given a source a number, use the same number whenever you refer to that source in the text.

 - Identifying numbers are placed outside the sentence punctuation.
 In the text, the number appears in parentheses (either round or square) or as superscript.
+Be consistent: choose one way to format the numbers and use it throughout your document.
 Examples:

 > The theory was first put forward in 1987.
 (1)